Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Introduction

-In the first studies, the investigations of the excitations of dipolar Fermi gases were concentrated in either the collisionless (CL) regime \cite{1367-2630-11-5-055017,PhysRevA.83.053628}, where collisions can be neglected, or in the hydrodynamic (HD) regime \cite{AristeuRapCom,Aristeu}, where collisions occur so often that local equilibrium can be assumed.
-Recently, also the radial quadrupole mode has been studied in detail in both the CL and the HD regime \cite{PhysRevA.85.033639}.
+In the first studies, the investigations of the excitations of dipolar Fermi gases were concentrated on either the collisionless (CL) regime \cite{1367-2630-11-5-055017,PhysRevA.83.053628}, where collisions can be neglected, or in the hydrodynamic (HD) regime \cite{AristeuRapCom,Aristeu}, where collisions occur so often that local equilibrium can be assumed.
+Recently, also the radial quadrupole mode was studied in detail in both the CL and the HD regime \cite{PhysRevA.85.033639}.
+Moreover, numerical studies focusing on a two-dimensional system in the HD regime were performed \cite{zaremba}.
 The next natural step is the investigation of what happens, when the system undergoes a crossover from one regime to the other.
-Along these lines, there has recently been a thorough investigation of quasi-two-dimensional dipolar Fermi gases.
-Indeed, by considering a linearized scaling ansatz as well as numerical results, the first eight moments of the collisional Boltzmann-Vlasov equation were analyzed.
-As a result, the graph of the collision rate against temperature was shown to exhibit an unexpected plateau, a unique characteristic of dipolar systems, and also the low-lying modes in this quasi two-dimensional case were considered \cite{demler}.
-It is important to remark that, additionally, the effect of quantum correlations has been considered in this system.
+Along these lines, there was recently a thorough investigation of quasi-two-dimensional dipolar Fermi gases \cite{demler}.
+Indeed, by considering a linearized scaling ansatz as well as numerical results, the first eight moments of the collisional Boltzmann-Vlasov kinetic equation were analyzed.
+The resulting graph of the collision rate against temperature was shown to exhibit an unexpected plateau, a unique characteristic of dipolar systems, and also the low-lying modes in this quasi two-dimensional case were considered \cite{demler}.
+It is important to remark that, additionally, the effect of quantum correlations was considered in this system.
 Building on a previous study, where quantum Monte Carlo methods were used to investigate the Fermi liquid as well as the crystal phases in strictly two-dimensional systems \cite{matveeva_prl}, a mapping scheme could be constructed, that allows for investigating correlations in quasi two-dimensional, spherically trapped dipolar Fermi gases \cite{demler2}.